chakra-ui/panda/website/pages/docs/references/cli.md

 ---
 title: CLI Reference
-description: You can use the Command-Line Interface (CLI) provided by Astro to develop, build, and preview your project from a terminal window.
+description: You can use the Command-Line Interface (CLI) provided by Panda to develop, build, and preview your project from a terminal window.
 ---

 # CLI Reference

-You can use the Command-Line Interface (CLI) provided by Astro to develop, build, and preview your project from a terminal window.
+You can use the Command-Line Interface (CLI) provided by Panda to develop, build, and preview your project from a terminal window.

 ## `panda init`